-Text for June 23 (St. Matthew and Sundown)
+Text for August 18 (St. Matthew & Sundown)

 New Revised Standard Version Bible, copyright © 1989 the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.